 The number of awards made each year will vary according to the quality and circumstances of candidates and the availability of funds.
 Unlike many other schools, RMS does not have a separate endowment fund for such fees assistance which is all financed directly from school income within a budget authorised by the Governors.
 Please note that, due to the limited funds available, it is not usual for Bursaries to be awarded to pupils below Year 7.

 Awards are given in recognition of excellence with regard to academic achievement in the entrance examination, Sport, Art, All Rounder potential and Music.
-For Sport, Art, All Rounder and Music, the deadline for applications is Tuesday 1st December 2015.
+For Sport, Art, All Rounder and Music

 All 11+ applicants are considered as potential academic scholars and no separate application is necessary.
-A small number of candidates will be invited to return for academic scholarship testing in early February, based on the results of the entrance assessments on 19th, 20th and 21st January 2016.
+A small number of candidates will be invited to return for academic scholarship testing in early February, based on the results of the entrance assessments.

 Please download the 11+ Scholarship Application Form here